-BOC.201 Professional Internship 1
+BOC.201 Professional Internship 1 15 3

 Students who are currently employed will perform a research project on a topic of interest to the student and to his/her firm.
 The project will be supervised by the supervising instructor and by the job site supervisor.
 Permission of supervising instructor, program coordinator or Dean of Career, Technical and Health Education.
-Permission of supervising instructor, program coordinator or Dean of Career, Technical, and Health Education required.